Skip to main content Skip to page footer

 1. Mode of operation: The basics of ice storage vs. battery storage systems

-Ice storage systems for cooling applications
+Ice thermal storage for cooling systems

 • Direct cooling: The ice absorbs heat from the air or water to provide cooling.

-Battery storage systems for cooling applications
+Battery storage for cooling systems

 2. Cost comparison: Ice storage vs. battery storage